top of page

 Mycorrhizal fungi in agricultural ecosystems

-We are conducting a national survey of arbuscular mycorrhizal fungal communities in agricultural soils all over Australia.
+We are conducted a national survey of arbuscular mycorrhizal fungal communities in Australia.

 Community assembly of AM fungi